Mercy-Collective/mercy-framework/README.md

 # Mercy Framework

-Welcome to the Mercy Framework, a custom FiveM framework developed by Mercy Collective.

-## Introduction

 Mercy Framework is a powerful and flexible framework designed specifically for FiveM, a modification framework for Grand Theft Auto V.

 ## Features